Assessment Criteria for Professional Landscape Designer Membership

 As part of ensuring we maintain the professionalism of the association as a whole, there is a careful selection process for applicants.
 Applications are reviewed by AILDM's Membership Committee and National Council.

 Once membership is granted Members are to uphold our Code of Ethics and use of Logo Rules.
-If a member's Membership lapses they shall be required to reapply as per the current membership application process and Fees.

 Applicants wishing to promote services of Arboriculture or Landscape Architecture must provide evidence of specific relevant industry recognised qualifications.